-I am British-born Chinese, the eldest son of a Hakka family.
-My parents emigrated to the UK from Hong Kong and helped establish Britain's Chinatowns.
-My hometown is Colchester in Essex and I also grew up in Lancashire and the North East of England.
+I am British-born Chinese, my hometown is Colchester in Essex and I also grew up in Lancashire and the North East of England.
 After a first degree and DPhil from the University of Oxford I lived and worked briefly in London and Reading, before moving to Edinburgh to lecture in Psychology.

 - Psychology 4: Final Year Dissertation supervision on any aspect of marginal experience and identity.

 - Psychology 4: Option course on Psychology of Counselling.

 - Psychology 4: Final Year Tutorials

 - Psychology 3: Mini-dissertation supervision e.g. British men's experiences of living alone in later life